-One Piece at a Time
+One Puzzle Piece at a Time

-Start with the big picture: 100%, and then break that down into its separate pieces or issues and assign a percentage to that part of the bigger picture.
+Please start with the big picture: 100%, and then break that down into its separate pieces or issues and assign a percentage to that part of the bigger picture.

 Now you’ve identified 100% of the reasons for feeling overwhelmed and confused.
 You can then begin to assign tasks and actions that will change or modify the components and make your work manageable.